 A slightly mis-leading term used to describe part of the set-up of a Recurve Bow.
 For various reasons, the pressure button should be set so that the arrow is NOT pointing perfectly straight, this is done by "adjusting the centre shot" of the bow.

 A special outer layer of protective clothing (worn by both men and women) that both protects the archer and prevents the string snagging.
+Some are made from nylon mesh, while others are made from leather.

 A small device that is fitted to recurve bows, and adjusted so that an audible click is made when the arrow is drawn back to full draw.